-When the ex-husband’s girlfriend invited me to join her on a China vacation to celebrate her 50th birthday, of course I said yes!
-Who better to travel halfway round the world with than the crazy lady my son calls the evil step-monster?
+When the ex-husband’s girlfriend invited me to go on a China vacation to celebrate her 50th birthday, of course, I said yes!
+Who better to travel halfway around the world with than the crazy lady my son calls the evil step-monster?

 We’re already busy

 plotting planning our next China vacation as there’s so much more to see.

 YOU MIGHT ALSO LIKE: About Us: The Real Reason the Grey Globetrotters Met

 Don’t believe all the travel stories you hear.
 By the time you’re ready to head off to China, you might feel you could write a small novel with all the ‘facts about China’ about China you’ve heard.
 And it’s sometimes tricky to work out what’s real and what’s an urban myth.